dcorso21/PythonFormsFromJSON/docs/index.md

 ## Implementation

-There is a javascript package called [Formio](https://github.com/formio/formio) which is excellent for this very purpose.
+There is a javascript package called <a href="https://github.com/formio/formio" target="_blank">Formio</a> which is excellent for this very purpose.
 It is a javascript library that will take a javascript object with form specific entries and produce a form in html.

 So, in order to take my configuration file (which is called `config/config.json` in the repo) and translate that into a form, the steps are as follows: